Protecting the rights of Tennesseans with disabilities

 Copies of DRT's most recently filed audited financial statements can be found on our GivingMatters profile

 Disability rights Tennessee (DRT) is required by federal law to establish a grievance procedure for individuals who have received or are receiving mental health services, family members of such individuals, or representatives of such individuals or family members to assure that DRT is operating in compliance with the Protection and Advocacy for Mentally Ill Individuals Act.
 42 U.S.C. § 10805(a)(9).
 Information about DRT's grievance procedures and accesss to DRT's grievance forms can be found in Frequently Asked Questions section of the website.

-Disability Rights Tennessee does not currently have any job openings.
-Check back for future opportunities to join our team!
+Disability Rights Tennessee is currently hiring for the following position.
+Apply today to join our team!

 Disability Rights Advocate - Memphis, TN